Child Custody Law

 Child Custody Evaluations

-In some cases, if the judge has concerns about a parent’s ability to provide a safe home for their child, they may order a custody evaluation.
-During this evaluation, a social worker will inspect homes and interview the parents, the child, and people they know.
+In some cases, there may be concerns about a parent’s ability to provide a safe home for their child.
+When this occurs, the family court judge may order a custody evaluation.
+This could be a psychologist or other mental health professional, who will speak with both parents and interview the minor child.

 Speak to an Experienced Child Custody Attorney Today